x-adi/shapeulator/README.md

 - Fractions (23/4, 33/5), blank spaces and special characters ( , @#$% etc) and alphabets (a-z, A-Z) are not allowed.
 Entering this will result in crashing of the app.

 Any suggestions are welcome.

+# Update
+New update is on the way.
+Features will be revealed soon..